Code-Institute-Submissions/giacoren6-Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
 Rock,PaperScissors,Game is one game for famaly and friends.
-And helping fast opinions with this game or why not you can play alone and try to beat the computer.
+And helping fast opinions with this game or why not,you can play alone and try to beat the computer.

+This site is for everyone for Adults and child and learn the rules of Rock,Paper,Scissors,Game.

 Welcome! and try the Game here[Rock-Paper-Scissors-Game](https://giacoren6.github.io/Rock-Paper-Scissors-Game/)